elixirschool/elixirschool/lessons/basics/documentation.md

 end
 ```

-If we kick into IEx again and use the helper command (`h`) on the function prepended with the module name, we should see the following.
+If we kick into IEx again and use the helper command (`h`) on the function prepended with the module name, we should see the following:

 ```elixir
 iex> c("greeter.ex")